IBM/z-and-cloud-modernization-stack-community/README.md

 __*Note - For products that are installed with the z/OS Package Manager, each Operator version is compatible with all corresponding OCI artifacts unless stated otherwise.*__
 ___
 While installing a product by using z/OS Package Manager, make sure that the name matches the OCI artifact name on the registry.
-Listed below are some examples of supported products and their OCI names that you can provide in the **z/OS Product Artifact Name** field during the product installation.
+Listed below are some examples of supported products and their OCI names that you can provide in the **z/OS Product OCI Artifact Name** field during the product installation.
 | **Product Name** | **Product OCI Artifact Name** |
 |-------------|-----------------|
 |[C/C++ for Open Enterprise Languages on z/OS](#cpp)|oelcpp|